rowanthorpe/jailrun/README.md

 ------------

-* Ensure `firejail` is installed with a profile for `skypeforlinux` (the latest Debian packages include the profile by default).
+* Ensure `firejail` is installed with a profile for `skypeforlinux` (the latest Debian packages include the profile by default in `/etc/firejail/`).

 * You *must* hack the skypeforlinux shellscript wrapper (as distributed as part of skypeforlinux) so that it doesn't background the invocation